Current Gallery: Stuart & Georgian / stuartgeorgian071

 Costume seen on Ava Gardner as Pandora Reynolds

-• An extra as a theater goer wearing an 18th century red gown in the 1952 film "Scaramouche."
+• An extra as a theater goer wearing an 18th century-inspired red and gold gown in the 1952 film "Scaramouche."

 • Metro-Goldwyn-Mayer (MGM)